Leweyse/oop-blackjack/README.md

 - [x] Create Player Class.
 - [x] Create Blackjack Class.
 - [x] Create Dealer Class.
-    - [ ] Fix "hit" method in order to allow more cards.
+    - [x] Fix "hit" method in order to allow more cards.
 - [x] Add the logic in empty Player methods.
 - [x] index.php
     - [x] Require all the files with the classes.
     - [x] Start the PHP session.
     - [x] Use buttons or links to send to the index.php page what the player's action is (i.e. hit/stand/surrender).
-        - [ ] Fix stand button.
+        - [x] Fix stand button.
+- [ ] Fixed style for buttons.
 - [ ] Implement a betting system.
 - [ ] Implement the blackjack first turn rule.